thinkful-ei-panda/test_nick_abdu/README.md

 # test_nick_abdu
 Hello!
-Git is very cool
+Git is very cool.
+Its working
 To test git terminal commands